 For example, the differences in Yellow made some versions of glitches far more unstable than others, because of Pikachu’s cry modifying sound banks and various other changes in the RAM state.
 Many times when a glitch is encountered its effects are borrowed from unstable parts of memory, leading to extremely unpredictable effects.
 Some glitch Pokémon are so unpredictable that some behavior has only been replicated once, despite miners being used to attempt to replicate the behavior millions of times.

 Strange effects were frequently encountered when battling glitch trainers when a high Special stat was used when trying the Mew glitch.
 With some very high Special values like 248, they would trigger a glitch called the “ZZAZZ glitch” - a glitch that copies the characters “ZZ” across the memory hundreds of times, causing extensive corruption through the game.
 Saving the game at this point was unthinkable, as the game would detect the broken save and completely erase all of your data.
 In some cases, a screen of bars would result from particularly powerful game crashes, and had real potential to destroy save files.

-To the average glitch enthuesiast, this revived the previous fear that many had over the potential of these powerful glitches to potentially destroy your game.
-As most players moved on to more modern Pokemon games, there was little connection to the creatures in the original cartridge anymore outside of possible nostalgia, but the value transfered to the cartridge itself as it became more valuable over time.
-Many continued to fiddle around with these strange bugs in emulators, and occassionally would replicate the results on a physical cartridge.
+To the average glitch enthusiast, this revived the previous fear that many had over the potential of these powerful glitches to potentially destroy your game.
+As most players moved on to more modern Pokémon games, there was little connection to the creatures in the original cartridge anymore outside of possible nostalgia, but the value transferred to the cartridge itself as it became more valuable over time.
+Many continued to fiddle around with these strange bugs in emulators, and occasionally would replicate the results on a physical cartridge.
 Slowly, the community moved away from Game Shark and rumors and started to pull apart the structural pieces of the game itself.